Marcelinho (footballer, born April 1998)

 Marcelo dos Santos Rosa (born 2 April 1998), better known as Marcelinho, is a Brazilian professional footballer who plays as a winger for USC Paredes.

 Career

 An ambidextrous winger, Marcelinho was revealed in the youth categories of Athletico Paranaense, also playing professionally in some games and being part of the state champion squad and the 2018 Copa Sudamericana.
 The following season he ended up on loan but without being able to establish himself, he was sold, later playing for teams such as Luverdense, Próspera and Atlético Cearense.
 In August 2023 it was presented by USC Paredes of Portugal.

-On September 2025, Marcelinho was announced by Patriotas FC.
+In September 2025, Marcelinho was announced by Patriotas FC.

 Personal life

 Marcelinho is brother of the also footballer Jhon Jhon, and son of Marcelo Pelé.